1. Superfluid Plasma Representation

 Propagation through the medium adds dispersion:

 DRUMS explains observed dispersion as density integral along coherent field channels.
+The same superfluid coherence that produces the burst also determines how its signal is spread by the intervening medium.

 7. Burst Duration